 Pledge your support for mental health in the workplace

-This World Mental Health Day, we're asking you, our members, to pledge your support for improving mental health in the workplace.
+This World Mental Health Day, we have asked you, our members, to pledge your support for improving mental health in the workplace.

 We've partnered with EDP Training's Bianca Jones, a qualified MHFA England Instructor and a member of the MHFA cooperate and communities’ team, to launch a series of bespoke Mental Health First Aid courses for members.
 It's our aim to support every member so they can count at least one Mental Health First Aider in their teams by 2023.
 These courses will be delivered at a heavily discounted rate to help all our members afford this vital training.